JackBJ23/Topo-GEN/README.md

 ```
 !python synthetic_experiments.py --point_cloud (add) --true_point_cloud (add)
 ```
 For instance, an input point cloud of three points in 2D can be [[0., 0.], [1., 0.], [0., 1.]].
-The algorithm will directly convert the true point cloud into the ground truth diagram capturing its properties (to avoid the need of manually designing the diagram).
+The algorithm will directly convert the true point cloud into the ground truth diagram capturing its properties (to avoid the need for manually designing the diagram).

 # Working principle of topology-informed generative models